miyehn/niar/README.md

 A standard material is one that's associated with a specific shader.
 * Creation: inherit from `Material` to create a new material class with all properties that should be stored with it.
 Define its `use` function where it should set all its properties to its shader, including the transformation matrices.
 * Usage: create an instance of this material somewhere else, assign the properties, optionally define `set_parameters`, and `use`.
+* To create a material that uses an existing shader, just edit `config.ini` to specify what shader to use and some properties, and assign it to meshes.

 `Blit` is a special type of shader: instances all share the same vertex shader and are used to draw screen-space quads.
 * Creation: create a `CONST_PTR` in `Blit` class, and `IMPLEMENT_BLIT` by specifing which shader to use (see the macro definitions).